 - Non-medical cannabinoid use may be best for those who are aged over 25.

-Ever since the discovery of the endocannabinoid system (ECS) and its role in homeostasis, as well as the concept of Dr. Ethan Russo’s clinical endocannabinoid deficiency – the idea that many health problems are caused by or result in a lack of the body producing its own natural cannabinoids (in particular, anandamide and 2-AG) – there is some logic to Dennis’s beliefs.
+Ever since the discovery of the endocannabinoid system (ECS) and its role in homeostasis, as well as the concept of Dr. Ethan Russo’s clinical endocannabinoid deficiency – the idea that many health problems are caused by or result in a lack of the body producing its own natural cannabinoids (in particular, anandamide and 2-AG)– it’s clear that Peron was onto something before the mainstream medical community acknowledged it.

 - High blood pressure